vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/060/12_tA_no.md

 title = "12"

 +++
-On the double sense of pipṛtam see Ge and Re.
+On the double sense of pipṛtam see Geldner and Renou